 It's a bit of a soup meets salad kind of recipe.
 Sound weird?
 Well yes I guess it does, but it tastes amazing and is so fresh and healthy thanks to the mainly raw toppings.

-There’s a warm, fragrant broth covering the thick, hearty udon noodles, then the toppings happen.
-Here we have sautéed mushrooms, raw carrot matchsticks, green onion, jalapeños, fresh mint and sesame seeds.
+This soup features a warm, fragrant broth with thick, hearty udon noodles, then the toppings happen.
+I've used sautéed mushrooms, raw carrot matchsticks, green onion, jalapeños, fresh mint and sesame seeds but you can use whatever you have in your fridge.

 It's a super easy soup to make, and although it does have a couple of exotic(ish) ingredients they are easy to find in just about any grocery store.